kontent-ai/kontent-ai-migration-toolkit/README.md

 > [!NOTE]
 > When importing it is essential that the target project structure (e.g. `Content types`, `Taxonomies`, `Collections`,
 > `Workflows`...) are consistent with the ones defined in source environment.
 Any inconsistency in data such as
-> referencing inexistent taxonomy term, incorrect element type and other problems will cause import to fail.
+> referencing inexistent taxonomy term, incorrect element type and other inconsistencies may cause import to fail.

 ## How are content items & language variants imported?